28 Jan Amen-ogram!

 Totally-darling-in-every-single-way Reese Witherspoon says it best “My rule is if it’s not moving—monogram it.”
 I concur, Reese, and bless your sweet, Southern heart!

-Gracing our front entry is a hand-engraved keystone bearing the Burton family monogram.
+Gracing our front door is an engraved keystone bearing the Burton family monogram (my husband is the third of his name).
 I designed it to remind us that this house is not really ours.
 North and south facing arrows represent Job 1:21 “the Lord giveth, and the Lord taketh away; blessed be the name of the Lord.”

 I commissioned an assortment of digitized sizes and stitch pattern options, and stored the files on a zip drive, ready for various monogrammers, depending on the project.
 It now appears throughout our home on doorknobs, stationary, in appliqué or as a monogram on linens, and future family heirlooms embroidered by hand.